jared-lindbloom/Obsidian-Vault/Unit 1 - Kinematics.md

-Displacment - Straight line distance for how far daistance
+Displacment - Straight line distance for how far daistance.
+Spee